US Numbered Highways: A Network of Roads and Highways Connecting the Contiguous United States

 The United States Numbered Highway System (also called US Highways) is a network of roads and highways connecting the contiguous United States.
 The system was created in 1926 by the American Association of State Highway and Transportation Officials (AASHTO) and is maintained by state and local governments.

 US Highways are numbered according to a grid system.
 Odd-numbered highways travel north-south, with lower numbers in the east and higher numbers in the west.
 Even-numbered highways travel east-west, with lower numbers in the north and higher numbers in the south.
 Three-digit numbered highways are spur routes of parent highways.

-As US Highways are not required to be signed with mileage markers, we label our videos with the route number, origin and destination along with whatever State the video is in.
-In some cases, a video crosses State lines and we note that in the title of the video as well as the description.
-Directional information is in the video description.
+US Highways are not required to be signed with mileage markers.
+However, our videos are labeled with the route number, origin, and destination, as well as the state in which the video is located.
+In some cases, a video crosses state lines.
+We note this in the title of the video as well as the description.
+Directional information is also included in the video description.

-Not all the routes we travel are in a playlist.

-Looking for a particular route that isn't in a playlist below?
-Try searching for it above or try your luck browsing the route listings on the page.
+Not all of the routes we travel are included in a playlist.
+If you are looking for a particular route that is not in a playlist, you can try searching for it above or browsing the route listings on the page.

 US Route 1: The longest US Highway, US Route 1 runs from Maine to Florida.

 US Route 66: A historic US Highway, US Route 66 is known as the Mother Road.